mariyazaveri13/mariyazaveri13/README.md

 ### Hi there 👋
+---
+My name is Mariya and I'm a full stack developer who loves to work on JS and Java frameworks.Right now my mind is focused on learning everything that is related to Web Development.
+I'm also passionate about exploring new technologies which I can leverage to solve real-life problems.

 <!--
 **mariyazaveri13/mariyazaveri13** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.